Hawes: History

-There is no mention in the Domesday Book of 1086 of a settlement where the current town is.
+There is no mention in the Domesday Book of 1086 of a settlement where the current town is located.
 The area was historically part of the large ancient parish of Aysgarth in the North Riding of Yorkshire, and there is little mention of the town until the 15th century when the population had risen enough for a chapel of ease to be built.
 The settlement was first recorded in 1307 as having a marketplace.

 The place's name is derived from the Old Norse word hals, meaning "neck" or "pass between mountains".

 The town was granted a charter to hold markets by King William III in 1699.
 It allowed for a weekly Tuesday market and two fairs a year.
 In 1887 an auction market was established in the town that held cattle sales fortnightly.
 In addition, five cattle fairs and three sheep fairs were held each year.
 Soon after, four cheese fairs spread over the year also became a regular event in the town.

 Hawes became a separate ecclesiastical parish in 1739, and a civil parish in 1866.

 The Richmond to Lancaster Turnpike was diverted in 1795 and from then on, it passed through Hawes.
 The Wensleydale Railway reached Hawes in 1878.
 The village once had a railway station that was the terminus of the Hawes branch of the Midland Railway and an end-on terminus of the line from Northallerton from its opening in 1878 to its closure in April 1954.
 British Railways kept the line to Garsdale Junction open for passengers until 1959.
 The Wensleydale Railway Association which operates a heritage train has plans to rebuild the railway from Northallerton (from its current western terminus at Redmire) to Garsdale including re-opening the station in the village.
 Hawes railway station remains in its original site, now part of the Dales Countryside Museum.
 Since 2015, the building has been rented to a business operating a bike shop and later a cafe.

 In the past, a water-powered mill operated at Gayle and in Hawes; Gayle Mill, for example, was built in 1784.
 The mills were used to grind corn, produce textiles (wool, cotton, linen, silk, flax), generate electricity or saw wood.
 Limestone was burnt in kilns.
 In 1789, Gayle Mill adopted new technology, and became a mechanised sawmill powered by a double-vortex turbine.
 In 1919, part of the mill was hired to provide electricity to the area using turbines for the generator.
 The mill provided electricity for the village until 1948.